 Fishermen in the Deep South Texas county of Willacy will tell you anglers have been accessing the Lower Laguna Madre at a point some 23 miles from Raymondville since the early 1900s.
-At that time, this tiny spot surrounded, which then was part the King Ranch was known as Redfish Landing.
+At that time, this tiny spot surrounded, (which was back then part of King Ranch), was known as Redfish Landing.

-But, at that point, the Navigation District had land, but no open water access to the Gulf of Mexico.
+At that point, the WCND had land, but no open water access to the Gulf of Mexico.
 That, too, would soon change.

 The Mansfield Channel